-The Company, through its wholly-owned subsidiaries, distributes commercial, industrial and vended laundry and dry cleaning equipment and steam and hot water boilers manufactured by others, supplies related replacement parts and accessories, provides installation and maintenance services to its customers, and designs and plans turn-key laundry, dry cleaning and boiler systems for its customers, which include institutional, retail, industrial, commercial and government customers.
-These activities are conducted in the United States, Canada, the Caribbean and Latin America.
+The Company, through its wholly-owned subsidiaries, distributes commercial, industrial and vended laundry and dry cleaning equipment and steam and hot water boilers manufactured by others, supplies related replacement parts and accessories, provides installation and maintenance services, and designs and plans turn-key laundry, dry cleaning and boiler systems.
+The Company's customers include institutional, retail, industrial, commercial and government customers.
+The Company's activities are conducted in the United States, Canada, the Caribbean and Latin America.